-In the general track students will take a self-designed course of study drawing across any of the specialized MCIS tracks as well as courses in other areas of the School.
+In this general specialization students will take a self-designed course of study drawing across any of the MCIS specializations as well as courses in other areas of the School.
 Courses in organizational communication, mediated communication, health communication, social interaction, knowledge management, and media studies are offered throughout the year.
-Many of these courses are cross-listed with the doctoral program in the School.
-Many of them are taught in the afternoons, but some are evening offerings.
+Many of these courses are cross-listed with the doctoral program or the Masters in Information program in the School.

 Strategic Organizational Communication

-In the Strategic Organizational Communication track students are able to emphasize theory-informed, research-based study of organizational process, structure, and interaction as well as use of new communication technologies in organizational and societal contexts.
+In the Strategic Organizational Communication specialization students are able to emphasize theory-informed, research-based study of organizational process, structure, and interaction as well as use of new communication technologies in organizational and societal contexts.
 Courses examine organizations in a variety of contexts including businesses, nonprofits, civil society, and government.
-This track may be especially appealing for those whose have goals for careers in corporate communication, advocacy, administration and/or management, training and development, consulting, change management, stakeholder relationship management, and social media management.
+This specialization may be especially appealing for those whose have goals for careers in organizational leadership, corporate communication, advocacy, administration and/or management, training and development, consulting, change management, stakeholder relationship management, and social media management.

-Electives in this track include courses dealing with organizational leadership, organizational decision-making, interorganizational relationships, organizational change, organizational training & development, persuasion & advocacy, networks, collaboration & conflict, global organizations, virtual organizing, work & technology, knowledge management, information policy, competitive intelligence and social media.
+Electives in this specialization include courses dealing with organizational leadership, organizational decision-making, inter-organizational relationships, organizational change, organizational training & development, persuasion & advocacy, networks, collaboration & conflict, global organizations, virtual organizing, work & technology, knowledge management, information policy, competitive intelligence and social media.

 Digital Media (Available Fully Online)